Overview

 The Pulmonary and Critical Care Medicine Fellowship at Dell Medical School features a comprehensive curriculum that meets all the requirements set forth by the Accreditation Council for Graduate Medical Education and will qualify graduating fellows to sit for both the critical care medicine boards and the pulmonary medicine boards.

 The curriculum is designed to include both inpatient and outpatient experiences over the 36 months of the program.
 Fellows will have intensive care unit rotations at both inpatient sites and continuity clinics at the Medical Park Tower.
 Additional outpatient clinics will be in the pulmonary subspecialty clinics, which include pulmonary hypertension, interstitial lung disease, sleep, cystic fibrosis and lung nodules.
 Fellows have several dedicated procedure months in which they will learn basic and advanced bronchoscopic techniques, intubations, right heart catheterizations and pulmonary function test interpretation.
-Rotations are typically four weeks long.
+Rotations are typically two weeks long.

 Program Highlights